Actindo-AG/Documentation/Payments/Operation/05_ManageConfirmations.md

 ![Void confirmation](../../Assets/Screenshots/Payments/Confirmations/ChangeConfirmation.png "[Void confirmaton]")

 1. Identify the communication issue that led to the error.
-To do this, check the confirmation ticket to be voided, see [Check the cancellation and chargeback ticket](04_ManageCancellationsChargebacks.md#check-cancellation-and-chargeback-ticket).
+To do this, check the confirmation transaction to be voided, see [Check the confirmation transaction](05_ManageConfirmations.md#check-confirmation-transaction).
-2. Select the Confirmation ticket to be voided by clicking the checkbox on the left.
+2. Select the Confirmation transaction to be voided by clicking the checkbox on the left.
     The editing toolbar is displayed.
-3. Click the [Void] button.  <!---was passsiert dann-->
+3. Click the [Void] button.

-   The status of the confirmation ticket has changed to "Void".
-It is not longer valid for the Actindo database.
+   The status of the confirmation transaction has changed to "Void".
+It is no longer valid for the Actindo database.